eric92604/PoEconomy/docs/ml_training_plan.md

 ## 10. Conclusion

 This plan provides a comprehensive framework for developing and deploying machine learning models for currency price forecasting in Path of Exile.
 By following this structured approach, we can create reliable, accurate predictions while maintaining system stability and performance.

+**Special consideration is given to the recency and relevance of league data, ensuring that recent leagues have a greater influence on model training and predictions, while older leagues are downweighted or excluded as appropriate.**

 The recommended model architecture combines the strengths of LightGBM and LSTM, with Prophet providing additional stability.
 This ensemble approach should provide robust predictions across different market conditions and league types.